Challenging an Attendance Allowance decision - appealing the decision

 When you can appeal to a tribunal

-You can appeal any decision made about your AA claim.
+You can appeal against any decision made about your AA claim.
 Some of the most common reasons are:

 - you didn’t get awarded AA